MarkLundager/AdventOfCode2024/README.md

 ## DAY 8
 This one was very nice apart from the fact that they actually screwed me over with result for part one & two.
 The way I solved it, it is not possible to calculate each result by itself.
-Hence I actually run the algorithm twice to generate the result for part one and two which sucks.
+Hence I actually run the algorithm twice to generate the result for part one and two which I didn't want to.
 Had I gone with a linked list then it would have been possible but linked list was less efficient as you would have to iterate through every unique antinode to make sure you don't add duplicate ones.
-I think the time complexity for simply checking a unique value would become O((N*N+1)/2) (?) which for my input would be 50721  (318 \* 319 / 2)  for part one and 634501  (1126 \* 1127 / 2)  .
+I think the time complexity for simply checking a unique value would become O((N*N+1)/2) (?) which for my input would be 50721  (318 \* 319 / 2)  for part one and 634501  (1126 \* 1127 / 2) for part two .
 Instead I just used a 2d array of boolean values and when I placed an antinode, I simply put that coordinate to true.
 Then iterate through the list which is of size ASCII_TABLE_SIZE * ASCII_TABLE_SIZE  (128 \* 128)  which is 16384.
-Hence, I can't justify changing it :(
+Hence, I can't justify changing it.

 Total Time:     0.000087 seconds
 Part 1 time:    0.000053 seconds
 Part 2 time:    0.000066 seconds

 ## DAY 9
 Went smoothly, still traumatised by DAY 6 so this was a chill one.
 I just read the whole input into a buffer and had a reference to the beginning and end, when the left index found free space, it "calls" on the other index to find the next file to put in.
-In part 2 it was just important to keep track which files one has already used, and instead of reading those files, add "free space" which in my case was just incrementing the "new_index".
+In part two it was just important to keep track which files one has already used, and instead of reading those files, when at the left index, add "free space" which in my case was just incrementing the "new_index".
 Another one where it was not possible to calculate (with my soluton) both solutions at the same time.
-Not sure how I would optimise part 2.
+Not sure how I would optimise part two.

 Total Time:     0.103150 seconds